hyoungjoojin/notes/content/development-tools/spring/testing/_index.md

 # Testing Spring Applications

+## Spring Testing Concepts

-## Spring TestContext Framework
+### Spring TestContext Framework

 The Spring TestContext Framework caches application contexts between tests to improve test performance.
+The framework caches application contexts by a unique identifier derived from the test configuration.
-This is based on the context configuration, so if two tests use the same configuration, they will share the same context.
+If two tests share the same identifier, they will share the same test context.

-Adding mock beans, changing properties, or modifying the context configuration will create a new context and therefore a new application context will be created for the test.
-Due to this, it is best to avoid annotations like `@ActiveProfiles`, `@MockitoBean`, or `@DirtiesContext`.
+The identifier is derived from active profiles, test properties, resource paths, and things like mock bean configurations.
+If the identifier changes, the entire application context will be reloaded and therefore configurations have to be set up properly to maximize cache hits.
+Using `@DirtiesContext`, multiple profiles, and multiple different mock bean configurations will lead to cache misses.
+Therefore, `@ActiveProfile`, `@DirtiesContext` should be avoided and mock beans should be the same across tests or should depend on test slices.

+Looking at the logs for `org.springframework.test.context.cache` can help debug cache hits and misses.

 Shared contexts can make the tests faster, but the tests will share the state and therefore each test must clean up context state to avoid interference between tests.
 `@DirtiesContext` can fix this, but it is better to manually clean up the state to avoid creating new contexts using `@BeforeEach` or `@AfterEach` methods.

-The context cache is a LRU cache with a default size of 32.

-## Spring Boot Testing

-Spring Boot provides the `@SpringBootTest` annotation.
+### `SpringExtension`

+The JUnit framework provides extensions, which are classes that run on certain events during the test's lifecycle.
+For example, an extension can run code before or after each test method.
+Extensions can be registered for a class using the `@ExtendWith` annotation.

-`@SpringBootTest` is annotated with `@ExtendWith(SpringExtension.class)`, which integrates the Spring TestContext Framework into JUnit 5 (`@ExtendWith` is a JUnit annotation).
+Annotations like `@SpringBootTest` and `@WebMvcTest` are annotated with `@ExtendWith(SpringExtension.class)`, The `SpringExtension` extension integrates the TestContext framework into JUnit.

+### `@DirtiesContext`

+`@DirtiesContext` is used to mark an application context as dirty, which results in the context being removed from the test context cache.

 ### Web Environment